stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 It is available under `/ngsi-ld/v1/entityAccessControl/{sub}/attrs/{entityId}` and can be called with a `DELETE` request.

 It returns 204 if the operation succeeded.

+### Delete entities owned by Stellio User if said user is deleted

+Stellio allows the deletion of all entities owned by a user, if said user is deleted.

+This feature is only active if `search.on-owner-delete-cascade-entities` is set to `true` in Search Service `application.properties`.